 Q. When will I be billed for licensing fees after the first year?

 A. The fiscal year for the State Bar of Michigan is October 1 through September 30.
-Every State Bar member's dues notice is sent before September 20, to your address or email address of record, for the next Bar year beginning October 1.
+Every State Bar member's licensing fee notice is sent before September 20, to your email address of record, for the next Bar year beginning October 1.

 Q. What if I don't pay my fee?

 A. Members who do not pay their licensing fee will be suspended for non-payment and will be ineligible to practice law in Michigan.
-A certified letter of delinquency is mailed each year to members who fail to pay their dues by November 30.
+A certified letter of delinquency is mailed each year to members who fail to pay their fees by November 30.
 The member’s name is included on a list of attorneys suspended for non-payment of licensing fees that is disseminated to the courts of Michigan, Attorney Grievance Commission, Attorney Discipline Board, clerk of the Supreme Court, and published in the Michigan Bar Journal and on the Bar's website.
-If the member is not subject to a disciplinary order and the suspension is for less than three years, the member is automatically reinstated upon the payment of dues and late charges owing from the date of suspension to the date of reinstatement plus a reinstatement fee.
+If the member is not subject to a disciplinary order and the suspension is for less than three years, the member is automatically reinstated upon the payment of licensing fees and late charges owing from the date of suspension to the date of reinstatement plus a reinstatement fee.

 Q. How long can I remain on inactive status or suspended?

 A. A member who is suspended or remains on inactive status for three years or more, must apply for recertification with the Board of Law Examiners.
-More detailed information can be found in Supreme Court rules Concerning the State Bar of Michigan published in the April directory issue of the Michigan Bar Journal.
+More detailed information can be found in Supreme Court Rules Concerning the State Bar of Michigan.

 Q. What is the Client Protection Fund?